nobleman97/dockerize-express-server/README.md

 If you'd like to ssh into the minikube node, you need to first get the node ip address and then ssh into the node like this:
 ``` $ minikube ip ```

-And the ssh into the the node using
+And then ssh into the the node using
 ```ssh docker@$(minikube ip) ```

 ![minikube status](./screenshots/shot2.png)